compthinking/DKMA/_pages/ece657A_W21_outline_doc.md

 - *Pre-Recorded Content:* Some weeks there will be pre-recorded lecture content available, the total content (live-recorded, or pre-recorded self-study) per week will be maintained around the same level, around 3-4 hours of content per week.
     - See [DKMA youtube channel](https://www.youtube.com/channel/UC7vU2kP8oNwvr0GuAqoxYGA)
 - **Weekly Live Sessions:** There will be 2-3 hrs of weekly live sessions from course staff (instructor and/or TAs) which will include
-  - Live lectures (hosted and recorded on "Bongo") on core, high level topics
+  - Live lecture reviews (hosted and recorded on "Bongo" within LEARN) reviewing or going deeper into core, high level topics
   - Recordings of these will be avilable on LEARN via the `Content/Virtual Classroom` link and in each week's content
   - Help sessions (unrecorded) to discuss content, answer questions and build class community

-  - **Scheduling**: my goal is to arrange two 1:30 timeslots a week such that all students can attend *at least one* of the weekly lectures.
-They will be recorded and available attendance and interaction will lead to much better understanding if we can achieve it.
+#### Planned Weekly Schedule:

+- **Mondays 9:30am- 11:00 am** - The *weekly lecture* slot on Mondays will be used for discussion of the self-study material from the previous week, additional questions and exercises and general discussion.
+- **Fridays 10:00am - 11:am** - Regular bookable one-on-one meeting slots with the professor, bookable via doodle.
+Additional hours could be created if there is a need.
+- **TA office hours** - to be determined (some times on Tuesday-Thursdays)

 ## Assessment: